polina-c/layerlens/example/lib/DEPENDENCIES.md

 subfolder1-->subfolder2;
 ```

+### Inversions
-Inversions in this folder: 1
+In this folder: 1

-Inversions including subfolders: 2.
+Including sub-folders: 2